Bolivar Elementary School

 (6) Children are not allowed to go to their classrooms before 7:25 A.M.

 (7) Parents are issued two mirror hangers with a designated number.
 All students living in that household will be issued a matching number.
 In the afternoon, car-riding students will only be released if the numbers match.
-If the numbers do not match or no number is displayed, the driver will be asked to pull to the side and come inside to sign the student out in the log book.
+If the numbers do not match or no number is displayed, the driver will be asked to pull to the side and go inside to sign the student out in the log book.

 (8) Parents/Guardians will not be allowed to walk to the door and take a student as he/she is being dismissed or take a student off the bus before it departs without going to the office and signing the student out.

-(9) Parents who park on the street will have to come up the walk and display the mirror hanger to the personnel on car duty, or go inside the office and sign the student out.
+(9) Parents who park on the street will have to come up the walk and display the mirror hanger to the personnel on car duty or go inside the office and sign the student out.

 (10) Students will only be released to individuals who are on the approved pick-up list.

 The same rules for good conduct apply in the cafeteria as in the classroom.
 Cafeteria monitors may instruct students not to talk at any time when the noise level is excessive.
 No commercially prepared food can be brought into the cafeteria at lunch or breakfast.
 Parents/Guardians are only allowed to eat with their own child.
 No glass bottles of soda are allowed in the cafeteria.
 If a student brings a soda, it must be in a thermos.
 Please provide a lunch for your child if he/she will not be eating the meal prepared by the cafeteria.
 Breakfast is not served after 7:55.
-If your child is purchasing ice cream, the money must be turned in to the office before 8:00.
-The office personnel will not call a child to the office to receive ice cream money, after 8:00.
+If your child is purchasing ice cream or snacks, the money must be turned in to the office before 8:00.
+The office personnel will not call a child to the office to receive ice cream or snack money, after 8:00.

 Please remember the following rules while going to and from the cafeteria and while in the cafeteria: